A mentor is expected to provide the following to the postdoctoral trainee:

 We encourage all University of Missouri (MU) postdocs to be intentional in planning for professional development to help meet their career goals.
 The following resources are available for MU postdoctoral professional development.

 - National Postdoctoral Association (NPA) – The University of Missouri institutional membership to NPA provides free access to online resources as well as virtual professional development events.
 Visit this page to learn how to active your free member profile.

 - MU Postdoctoral Association (MUPA) – MUPA hosts frequent networking and professional development events for postdocs.
 These opportunities are typically advertised via the postdoc listserv (MUPDA).
 The Graduate School and MUPA emails monthly newsletters as well as, more frequently, timely event announcements, so please check your email for upcoming opportunities.

 - gradEssentials – The Graduate School provides a robust professional development program for graduate students and postdocs called gradEssentials.
 The gradEssentials program offers virtual and in-person sessions throughout the academic year on topics related to research, teaching, leadership and communication, inclusive excellence, and more.

-- Preparing Future Faculty (PFF) Seminar Program – The PFF Seminar Program (GRAD 9010 and 9020) helps prepare graduate students and postdoctoral scholars for faculty careers and the academic job market.
-The seminar program in the fall semester each year, and interested grad students and postdocs must apply by the August deadline to participate.
+- Preparing Future Faculty (PFF) Seminar Program – The PFF Seminar Program (GRAD 9010/9020) helps prepare graduate students and postdoctoral scholars for faculty careers and the academic job market.
+Interested grad students and postdocs must apply to participate.